 Sunday 20 October — Day 8

+I have pitched my tent near the Chuquichaca bridge, where the Vilcabamba and the Urubamba Rivers meet.
 A column of smoke rises from the still-wet hearth, a timid fire heats a black pot for coffee water.
-I have pitched my tent near the Chuquichaca bridge, where the Vilcabamba and the Urubamba Rivers meet and I water and wash the horses at the river’s edge.
+At the riverbank I water and wash the horses.
 They show evidence of a bad night.
 The ever-present black flies and mosquitos have not let them sleep and they both have vampire bat wounds.
-The bath does them good but, unaccustomed to these low altitudes, they are irritated and want to push on to the higher elevations, away from this hostile climate.
+The bath does them good but, unaccustomed as they are to these low altitudes, they are irritated and want to push on to the higher elevations, away from this hostile climate.

 We strike camp and follow the winding Vilcabamba River into the interior.
-It is extremely hot and humid, and the flies and mosquitos a great discomfort, despite all the repellent I’ve lathered on.
-As we pass the impressive canyons of Mesacancha, where the trail has been carved from the living rock, it is easy to imagine how taxing it must have been for the conquistadores to penetrate this region, so jealously guarded by natural boundaries and fierce Indian warriors.
-Steep rocky walls plunge to meet the torrential river below and passage in places is very difficult.
-Patches where coca, coffee or bananas grow can be seen, but overall, the terrain is harsh and very little thrives among the tall weeds.
-We ride on in silence, hearing only the eternal murmur of the river and the squawking of the birds in the brush.
+The sun is now extremely hot and the humidity and the flies and mosquitos a great discomfort, despite all the repellent I’ve lathered on.
+We pass the impressive canyons of Mesacancha, where the trail has literally been carved from the living rock and it is easy to imagine how taxing it must have been for the conquistadores to penetrate this region, so jealously guarded by natural boundaries and fierce Indian warriors.
+Steep rocky walls rush down to meet the torrential river below and access is very difficult in places.
+From time to time we see coca, coffee and bananas planted, but overall, the terrain is harsh and very little grows amongst the tall weeds.
+We ride on.
+The silence broken only by the eternal murmur of the river and the squawking of the birds in the brush.

-A narrow canyon brings us at day’s end to an opening in the valley where a once-elegant house, now in ruins, sits perched upon a hill.
+A narrow canyon brings us at day’s end to an opening in the valley where an elegant house, now in ruins, sits perched on a hill.
 It is part of a centuries-old hacienda known as Paltaybamba.
-I am welcomed by the blind, 74 year-old Rosendo Delgado, who has lived on the estate since 1918.
+I am warmly greeted by the blind Rosendo Delgado, 74 years old, who has lived on the estate since 1918.
 Rosendo’s son Mario puts the horses out to pasture and I follow him into a house tucked beneath the old mansion.
 Inside I meet four chaps deep into a t’inca, the spirited celebration that traditionally follows a sale of livestock with good machachicuj’cha and Cuzqueña beer.
 Two of them are sons of Rosendo.
-Another is Rómulo Montes Hermosa, the Justice of the Peace of Incahuasi, and the fourth is the purchaser, a man named Moisés Taya Lazarate who, recalling the most exciting days of his life, wistfully tells me the story of Paltaybamba and of his years as a guerrillero.
+Another is Rómulo Montes Hermosa, the Justice of the Peace of Incahuasi, and the fourth is the purchaser, a man named Moisés Taya Lazarate, who wistfully tells me the story of Paltaybamba and of his years as a guerrillero, recalling the most exciting days of his life.